-I still remember the first time I heard “Who’s Behind the Door” by New Orleans band Zebra (driving over Mount St. Helena in California in June of 1983, the day before I flew to Hawaii for a vacation).
+I still remember the first time I heard “Who’s Behind the Door” by New Orleans band Zebra (driving fast over the winding roads of Mount St. Helena in California, at night, in June of 1983, the day before I flew to Hawaii for a vacation).
 See a video at http://youtu.be/XKpVw458q6s.
 No guitar solo here, but there are great ones on “The La-La Song,” “Bears,” and “Take Your Fingers from My Hair” (covered brilliantly by Dream Theater—see http://youtu.be/IceGhFW0r8w).
 Sort of like Led Zeppelin meets Boston.
 See also http://en.wikipedia.org/wiki/Zebra_(band).

 Obscure Musical Passions #3: JANE SIBERRY

 I’ve been a fan of Jane’s cinematic and wide-ranging music since her first album in 1981.
 Her songs vary tremendously, and if I picked a couple you’d hardly guess it’s the same person—jazz, prog, folk, and more.
 They speak straight to my soul.
 Dozens of favourite songs—where to start?
 Try “One More Colour” at http://youtu.be/rAToWdWVRj0.
-I love “Life Is the Red Wagon” (among so many other songs), but there’s no video online.
+I love “Life Is the Red Wagon” (among so many other songs)—see it at https://youtu.be/nQ64BnqZCic.
 My favourite albums are “The Walking” and “Bound by the Beauty.”
 More info about Jane Siberry at http://en.wikipedia.org/wiki/Jane_Siberry.
 It’s been my pleasure to have met Jane numerous times.
-She also renamed herself as Issa for three years, and didn’t know that was the name of a Japanese haiku poet until I told her. [seen in concert]
+She also renamed herself as Issa for three years, and didn’t know that was the name of a Japanese haiku poet until I told her. [seen in concert many times]

 Obscure Musical Passions #4: JENSON INTERCEPTOR